Frequently Asked Questions

 The glass will not withstand extreme temperature changes, so no big hot steaks on the plates for instance!
 A bowl from the fridge to hot water is not a good idea, no microwaves … they are food safe though.
 Fruit salads are perfect and then wash in warm soapy water.

 When deciding where you are going to place a mask or sculpture consider how much direct light will hit the object.
-Of course you don’t want to hide your favorite art work in some dark corner of an unused room.
 Try to find a place that is bright but does not have prolonged exposure to direct light.
-A moderate amount of indirect light over time will give most wood objects a beautiful pitina.
+A moderate amount of indirect light over time will give most wood objects a beautiful patina.
 This gives the object a very desirable aged effect.

 Humidity can be a problem.
-Cedar is a very water resistant wood that also retains it’s own inner moisture.
-It can take years for a large piece like a totem pole to completely dry out.
+Cedar is a very water resistant wood that also retains its own inner moisture.
 The wood dries faster on the surface of the piece while the inside of the wood remains wet.
 The varying thickness of the sculpture creates a tension in the grain of the wood that often results in checks (cracks) opening on the surface of the object.
 The inner moisture is released through these checks allowing the wood to close back up when it reaches an even dryness.
 Great care needs to be taken when carving to ensure that these checks remain clear of sawdust so that when they close no obstruction impedes them.
 With patience and proper care when carving, these checks disappear.

 If you live in an area that has very low humidity the surface will dry out more, and checks may reopen in order to even out the dryness of the object.
 Patience is needed as it can take some time for this to happen.
 Checks that open dramatically can be slowed down by placing a damp cloth in the back of a mask.
 Some moisture is absorbed in the surface of the wood there by slowing the cracking action.
 In more extreme cases the piece can be put in a tied plastic garbage bag with the slightly damp cloth.
 Over-night the moisture content will even out and stop the checking.
 Of course as soon as the object is out of the bag it will begin drying out again.
 It is a delicate balance to dry the piece out without letting the checks get any bigger.